You can use various value formatting options to change how your spreadsheet displays your data.

 One use of advanced formatting is the Period Display options, which allow you to use the proper ISO format for XBRL (PnYnMnD) for data entry while viewing the more common decimal number.

-For example, if the life left in a building is 5.7 years, the ISO format is P5Y7M12D.
+For example, if the life left in a building is 3.4 years, the ISO format is P3Y5M7D.
 To display that value as a number with a decimal, use the Period Display options.
 For more information about formatting decimals for XBRL, see Format Time Period Links - ISO Codes.

 To change the display of a period format:

-- From the Display dropdown, select how to display the value.
+- In the Period Options section, use the Period Format pull-down to select how you want the value displayed.
 The cell value changes to the period format you select, but the exact value of the cell remains.

 Use Entered In and Shown In